Debuggers-CSP/game_engine.coder/_posts/CSP/rpg/2025-11-19-keybindings-5.md

     updateVisitedIndicators();
     updateReviewLock();

-    // Load any previously saved key bindings for this user and mode loadExistingKeybindings();
+    // Load any previously saved key bindings for this user and mode,
+    // or fall back to the mode's default layout. loadExistingKeybindings();
 });